Are My Child’s Tantrums Normal? - Learn from a Hopebridge BCBA

 We’ve all been there.
 Trying to cook dinner next to an overtired child flailing on the floor after she skipped a nap.
 Attempting to console a crying kiddo because his “Paw Patrol” figurine does not fit perfectly inside his toy truck.
 Piecing a sandwich back together because your child wants this exact slice of bread, but it better not be cut in half.

 One of the toughest parts of parenting is navigating tantrums.
-The reasons would be comical if they were not so mentally and emotionally draining.
-In many cases, it is all part of normal toddler behavior… but how do you know if the tantrums are a sign of autism or other disorder?
+Sometimes the reasons would be comical if they were not so mentally and emotionally draining, but they are just as frustrating and upsetting for our kids.
+In many cases, it is all part of typical toddler behavior … but how do you know if the tantrums are a sign of autism or other disorder?

 To guide us through the subject, we turned to Hopebridge Board Certified Behavior Analyst (BCBA) Annabeth Peace.
 As an expert in working with children with autism spectrum disorder (ASD) at the Hopebridge therapy center in Brookhaven, Georgia, Annabeth provides more context around tantrums and recommendations for parents to help children cope with their frustrations.